John Guest (geologist): Career

 He did postdoctoral study on lunar craters: he worked with Gilbert Fielder, a vocal supporter of the volcanic origin of the craters, at the university observatory.
 Guest soon rejected Fielder's commonly held belief and instead supported the meteorite-impact mechanism; the new data unequivocally supported his view.
 He joined NASA's programme for planetary exploration, including the 1973 Mariner 10 mission to Mercury and the 1975 Viking programme to Mars.
 In 1980, he founded the first NASA Regional Planetary Image Facility outside of the U.S.A. at UCL where he taught many leading international scientists including Rosaly Lopes, Chris Kilburn and Ben Bussey.
 He was involved with scientists from the Soviet Union on their 1988 Phobos 2 mission to Mars and further with the American 1989 Magellan mission to Venus.
 He contributed to the first geological map of Mercury and the first detailed map of eastern equatorial Mars, along with Ron Greeley.
 Guest and Greeley helped to select the Viking 2 landing site.
 With Philippe Masson, :de:Gerhard Neukum, and Marcello Fulchignoni, he founded the European Planetary Geology Consortium in 1976 to foster cooperation in planetary surface studies.
 In 1999, he moved from the UCL observatory to the Department of Geological Sciences.

-As a story-teller, educator and colleague, he was much-loved, supportive, inspirational to generations of students and considered his role more as a vocation than a job.
-Showing his great humour, he duped his students into believing in rats occupying lava tubes and that the principal danger to be encountered while working amongst rope-like Hawaiian pahoehoe lavas was a poisonous snake.
-He had a great talent for interpreting geology from morphology, even from photographs.
+As a story-teller, educator and colleague, he was an inspiration to generations of students and considered his role more as a vocation than a job.
+He was fond of practical jokes; he duped his students into believing in rats occupying lava tubes and that the principal danger to be encountered while working amongst rope-like Hawaiian pahoehoe lavas was a poisonous snake.
+He had a talent for interpreting geology from morphology, even from photographs.
 Very inquisitive, he was fascinated by the international cultures and customs he encountered on his travels.
-His fast thinking and remarkable skills of magnanimity were greatly admired: he would address the nub of a problem quickly and thus had a very influential effect in discussions, debates, decision-making and project planning.

 He died at home in Church Stretton, Shropshire.